Eloping in style – Edinburgh City Chambers wedding

 Parliament House

 Located just behind St Giles Cathedral, Parliament House is a complex of several buildings housing the Supreme Courts of Scotland.
 I often use space under the arches to create some beautiful portraits of a wedding couple.
-This is my favourite location for a photoshoot in the Old Town.
+This is also my favourite location for a photoshoot in the Old Town.

 elope to edinburgh